Lehrter-Lab/CGEM/TryCOSINE.md

-My notes for setting up cosine-box are [here](cosine.nml).
+My notes for setting up cosine-box are [here]([cosine.nml](https://github.com/oybcst/CGEM/blob/main/cosine.md).

 YouTube video on how to get cosine-box and look at it with VisIt is [here](https://youtu.be/4LH2LzVSkD0).

 Instructions:
 - go to the scratch directory
-- copy my tarball
+- copy my tarball, untar, cd into directory
-- untar
 - look at input files
-- change write_initial_conditions.py
+- change something write_initial_conditions.py
+- check out the batch script
-- run in batch script, not on command line (environment stuff)
+- run via batch script, not on command line (because of environment stuff)
 - look at ICs again, see it changed
-- look at run batch script-
+- look at run batch script
-- using shared queue because not many processors,
+- use shared queue because not many processors
-- procs depend out outputs
+- procs needed depend out outputs
-- I'm printing every 6 hours
+- I'm outputting each cosine variable, outputs are every 6 hours
 - nothing in outputs, but the directory needs to exist
 - submit the job
 - check on it